ietf-wg-acme/acme/draft-ietf-acme-acme.md

 authorization identifier value.

 The elements of the "authorizations" and "identifiers" array are immutable once set.
-The server MUST NOT change the contents either array after they are created.
+The server MUST NOT change the contents of either array after they are created.
 If a client observes a change in the contents of either array, then it SHOULD consider the order invalid.